unik-experience/blogger/README.md

 * Wael El Hachimi
 * Ismail Mechbal

-Confirmed (Did not push any commit)
+Unconfirmed (Did not push any commit)
 * Mohamed El Hachimi
 * Nabil Kadimi
 * Amine Kadimi
 * Youssef Lmrabti (Works with Ismail)
 * Oussama Benidir (Works with Ismail)

+# Project Management
+All the tasks will be set in Trello following Kanban method

 ## Installation